Enchan1207/SerialTerm/README.md

 ### Connect to serial ports

-Running serterm, it will automatically scan for valid serial ports and display them in the list.
+Running `serterm`, it will automatically scan for valid serial ports and display them in the list.

-    ~ $ ./main
+    ~ $ ./serterm
     Discovering serial ports...
     [0] /dev/cu.Bluetooth-Incoming-Port
     [1] /dev/cu.usbserial-XXXXXXXX